-Conditional Design – Design’s power to synthesise
+Conditional Design – the power of design to synthesize

 How can design/construction dramatically affect the outcome and create conditions for a positive synthesis?

-Project manager, Re:textile
+Project Manager, Re:textile

-Adrian Zethraeus is the project manager for Re:textile at Science Park Borås/The Swedish School of Textiles.
+Adrian Zethraeus is the Project Manager for Re:textile at Science Park Borås/the Swedish School of Textiles.
 The project aims to enable circular flows in the textile industry and involves both researchers and industry partners.
 Adrian holds a degree in Business Management and has long experience from working with sustainable fashion companies as well as entrepreneurship and business innovation.

-Collection of textiles in multi-family buildings – A pilot project in Gothenburg
+Collection of textiles in multi-family buildings – a pilot project in Gothenburg

-In Sweden we find that only 20% of the used textiles are collected for reuse or material recovery.
+In Sweden we find that only 20% of used textiles are collected for reuse or material recovery.

-The projectmembers were The City of Gothenburg, Renova, Human Bridges and Posseidon.
+The project members were the City of Gothenburg, Renova, Human Bridges and Posseidon.